irsk0808/ublue/README.md

 This is just a tiny little attempt at creating a version of Fedora Silverblue that's for the most part tailored towards my own needs.
 It uses Universal Blue as a base, and contains some included packages, Nvidia drivers and the fsync kernel.

-Desktop build unfinished!
+Desktop build not tested yet!
 For secure boot support, enroll Ublue's MOK keys.

 - First, rebase with unsigned image: